-A Grant Deed - or a Grant Bargain and Sale Deed - is a type of Deed used to transfer the ownership of a property from the current owner (grantor) to a person or entity intending to acquire it (a grantee).
+A Grant Deed is a type of Property Deed that is used to transfer the ownership of a property from the current owner (grantor) to a person or entity intending to acquire it (a grantee).

 A Grant Deed secures a limited warranty of title by guaranteeing that the grantor has not transferred the property title to any other person and that no liens or restrictions were tied to the mentioned property for the period of its ownership by the present grantor.
 However, this document gives no guarantee to the grantee that there might have been issues well before the current owner.
 The form generally includes the name of the grantor, the name of the grantee, and the legal description of the transferred property.